openedx/docs.openedx.org/source/community/release_notes/redwood/content_tagging.rst

 Regardless of whether a taxonomy is pulled from a third-party source or created from scratch, it must be formatted prior to upload in a CSV or JSON file.
-For in-depth instructions on how to create and format taxonomies, see `How-to Build a taxonomy using a template`_` and `How-to Create a flat taxonomy`_.
+For in-depth instructions on how to create and format taxonomies, see the How-To articles :doc:`/educators/how-tos/content-tagging-how-tos/build_taxonomy_using_template` and :doc:`/educators/how-tos/content-tagging-how-tos/Create_flat_taxonomy_by_uploading_CSV`.

 Taxonomies are dynamic and often require updates.
 For example, the Lightcast Skills Taxonomy is updated on a weekly or biweekly basis.
 Administrators can